Spriteware/neural-network/README.md

-# A up-to-date implementation of a Neural Network in JavaScript
+# An up-to-date implementation of a Neural Network in JavaScript

 > This library provides neural networks models that can be trained and
 > visualized with various optimizers, into its own thread.
 You can see